Biographical Log of Michael Furstner - Page 42

 or at school, this is the first painting I ever did as an adult.
 My daughter Babette rather likes it and has

 it hanging on a wall in her home ThreePonds.
-I did this painting 14 years ago (on
+Looking at it again I realise that this

 August 3, 1994) during a painting course in Noosa.
 The 6 weeks course was conducted by